Having a Good Old Natter

 sudo gem install xmpp4r-simple doodle

-There's very little documentation at the moment, but there are a few simple examples in the examples/ subdirectory and there's a quick example in the README file too.
+Documentation is thin on the ground for now, but there are a few simple examples in the examples/ directory and a quick walkthrough in the README.